Get help or support the project

 What it costs to run

 The core site is deliberately cheap.
-Static pages, a daily scoring run, and a read API together cost single-digit dollars a month today.
-The full footprint this project wants to sustain lands at roughly $75 to $200 a month.
+Static pages, a scheduled daily scoring run, and a read API together cost single-digit dollars a month today.
+A bounded operating envelope of roughly $75 to $200 a month would add capacity while preserving hard spending caps.
 Sponsorship at that level pays for:

-- Hosting and bandwidth for the site, the read API, and the grade badges agencies embed.
+- Hosting and bandwidth for the site, the read API, and the grade badges the project publishes.

 Every service above runs with a hard spending cap.
 If a cost line ever threatens to grow past this range, the design changes before the bill does.